Parsa-Sedigh/ztm-db/pamphlets/section-9.md

 When you use a key that is creating a uniqueness to a row and it's using a foreign key, we call that a compound key.

-Composit keys are keys that are formed between multiple columns to uniquely identify data, without using the foreign key.
+Composite keys are keys that are formed between multiple columns to uniquely identify data, without using the foreign key.
 ![](../img/210-210-2.png)

 ### Surrogate key